 Djibouti's sparse media environment is dominated by the state.
 There are no private TV or radio stations and the government owns the main newspaper and the national broadcaster Radiodiffusion-Television de Djibouti (RTD).

 The concept of independent media is "completely alien" to Djibouti, says Reporters Without Borders.
 The few opposition media outlets are based outside the country.
 A pro-opposition radio, La Voix de Djibouti, operates online.

 Djibouti hosts a powerful mediumwave (AM) transmitter which broadcasts US-sponsored Arabic-language Radio Sawa programmes to East Africa and Arabia.
-Local FM relays carry the BBC (99.2) and services from American, French and German external broadcasters.
+Local FM relays carry the BBC (99.2) and American and French external broadcasters.

 - La Nation - government-owned daily

-- Radio Djibouti - operated by RTD; national network broadcasts in Afar, Arabic and Somali, international network in French
+- Radio Djibouti - operated by RTD; three networks broadcast in Afar, Arabic, French and Somali

 - Tele Djibouti 1 - operated by RTD